By Richard Jones

 Endlessly interested in the whys beneath the whats, Richard devoted more than a decade of his life to “Cut and Dried: A Woodworker's Guide to Timber Technology.”
 And that alone should paint a pretty complete picture, although, given the technical nature of the work, maybe an unfair one.
 He’s meticulous, yes, but not stuffy.
 He played rugby for years, dots conversations with the word “bloody,” and enjoys biking through the English countryside – particularly if the destination is a pub with the promise of a warm (by American standards) beer.

-Read more about Richard Jones in this full profile.
+Read more about Richard in our full profile.